📅 May 2021, revised March 2024 | 👩💻 UX designer and researcher | 🛠 Figma, Miro

 ⬅️ Our online research indicates that cultural competency in a tutor would also be important, hence mentioning their experience in multicultural environments

-⬅️ Since refugees come from many countries, it’s important that the website can be translated into several languages and the user can easily search tutors by languages spoken
+⬅️ Our research shows that refugees come from many countries, so it’s important that the website can be translated into several languages and the user can easily search tutors by languages spoken.

 Note: one of the first steps for a user to creating their new free account would be selecting the language they speak, thus setting the language for the overall site.
 They can change it in the right corner.